 How can I help myself?

-There are lots of strategies that can help you to manage your moods, and reduce the unwanted effects of mania or hypomania.
-Using these strategies does not mean that you need to handle everything on your own – they are often used in combination with other treatments and support from friends, family and professionals.
+There are lots of strategies that can help you manage your mood, and reduce the unwanted effects of mania or hypomania.
+However, self-help does not mean facing hypomania or mania all on your own.
+Self-help is often practiced alongside other treatments and support from friends, family and professionals.

 Recognise your triggers

-If you are able to recognise the signs of an approaching episode and what triggers your symptoms, you can take action before things become more serious.
-For example, if you are going to have a late night and know that lack of sleep is a trigger for you, you might want to plan so you don’t have to get up early the next morning.
+If you are able to recognise the signs of an approaching hypomanic or manic episode and to identify what triggers your hypomanic or manic symptoms, you can take action before your symptoms become more severe.
+For example, if you notice that a lack of sleep is a trigger for your hypomanic or manic episodes, you may want to avoid making plans that require to stay up late at night, or plan ahead to ensure that you are sleeping sufficiently throughout the week.

 “There comes a point when I realise I’m going too fast and thinking too many things, and then I realise what’s happening.?

 However, as the symptoms of hypomania and mania can feel exciting or enjoyable, it can be difficult to identify when you are becoming unwell.
-You may therefore find it helpful to talk to a trusted friend or relative about warning signs and ask them to tell you when they see these.
+You may therefore find it helpful to talk to a trusted friend or relative about the signs of an approaching hypomanic or manic episode and ask them to tell you when they notice these signs.

 Keep a mood diary

-You may want to rate your mood from 1 (very depressed) to 10 (manic), as this will make it easier to look at your mood levels over longer periods of time.
+You may want to rate your mood on a scale, such as from 1 (depressed) to 10 (manic), as this will make it easier to look at your mood levels over time, and to identify particular circumstances where the risk of a hypomanic or manic episodes episode is increased.

-This is a very simple example to give a sense of what you might record.
-There are lots of templates, websites and apps designed to help you keep track of your moods, and you might want to try several before you find the most useful for you.
-Mind does not endorse any particular one.
-(See ‘Useful contacts’.)
+This is a very simple example of what you might record in a mood diary.
+There are lots of templates, websites and apps designed to help you keep track of your moods, and you might want to try several in order to find the way that works the best for you.
+Mind Hong Kong does not endorse any particular one, but have provided a number of templates and apps as a starting point (See ‘Useful contacts’).

 “Hypomania is always preceded by extreme agitation and annoyance, followed by a couldn’t-care-less attitude that could get me into trouble if I didn’t recognise it!
 I cope with it by using a mood monitoring system and avoiding stressful or exciting situations.”